SkylineCommunications/dataminer-docs/connector-help/connector_help/British Telecom - 21C Ingest Probe Monitoring Controller.md

 > A confirmation message will list the changes you have made.

-- **Channel Actions**: Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.You can make the selections by using the Select All/Unselect All buttons, or by using the selection buttons on row or column level.
-You can also update single selections by directly selecting/deselecting the selection icon (lightning icon).Once the selection has been made, you can perform the following actions:
+- **Channel Actions**: Opens a pop-up window where you can perform channel actions in bulk for all the selections made on this page.
+  You can make the selections by using the Select All/Unselect All buttons, or by using the selection buttons on row or column level.
+You can also update single selections by directly selecting/deselecting the selection icon (lightning icon).
+  Once the selection has been made, you can perform the following actions:

 > - *Rediscover*: The script will be started per VLAN probe to rediscover all selected channels.
 >